rails/actionpack-action_caching/README.md

 `:cache_path` option.
 This will be passed directly to `ActionCachePath.new`.
 This is handy for actions with multiple possible routes that should be cached differently.
-If a block is given, it is called with the current controller instance.
+If a proc (or an object that responds to `to_proc`) is given, it is called with the current controller instance.

-And you can also use `:if` (or `:unless`) to pass a proc that specifies when the action should be cached.
+And you can also use `:if` (or `:unless`) to control when the action should be cached, similar to how you use them with `before_action`.

 As of Rails 3.0, you can also pass `:expires_in` with a time interval (in seconds) to schedule expiration of the cached item.